Does the Solo 401k get its own EIN, separate from the EIN of my business?

 List quoted from the US Department of Labor (DOL) resource below:

-If you have more than one business that you own, the following can help you choose which one you use to adopt your 401k plan.
+If you have more than one self-employment business that you own, consider the following when choosing which self-employment business will adopt the plan.

-Part time employees (W-2 employees who work less than 500 hours per year) do not affect Solo 401k eligibility
+Part-time employees (W-2 employees who work less than 500 hours/year) do not affect Solo 401k eligibility

-Other business owners who work for the company (such as your spouse) are also acceptable when determining Solo 401k eligibility.
+Other business owners who work for the company (such as your spouse) do not affect your Solo 401k eligibility and can also participate in the plan

 Adopting your Solo 401k plan with the business that provides you with the largest amount of earned income will maximize the contributions you can make to the plan.